Who we are

 How to refer a potential client to The Biscuit Fund

-In order to refer a potential client for assistance from The Biscuit Fund we need as much information regarding their circumstances as possible, including their full name (we are fully GDPR compliant), an outline of their financial circumstances (i.e. what income they have and what debts, if any) and something about the need they find themselves in.
+In order to refer a potential client for assistance from The Biscuit Fund we need as much information regarding their circumstances as possible, including their full name and date of birth, (we are fully GDPR compliant), an outline of their financial circumstances (i.e. what income they have and what debts, if any) and something about the need they find themselves in.
 This makes it much quicker for us to make a decision as to how best we can assist.
-In the past we have had referral emails which have said something along the lines of, ‘A man called John came in today and he hasn’t got any money.
+In the past, we have had referral emails which have said something along the lines of, ‘A man called John came in today and he hasn’t got any money.
 His phone number is XXX.’
 This really doesn’t provide us with enough information to even consider the case, and as we don’t accept direct applications it gives us no way to verify their position.
 Providing as complete a picture as possible enables us to approve and organise aid normally within a matter of hours which can make a huge difference to someone in desperate need.

 If you think you have a potential case for us, just drop us an email at firstname.lastname@example.org.
 We look forward to hearing from you.